Aid worker killed in Nigeria after Islamists' deadline expires: government

 ISWA split from Boko Haram in 2016 and has killed hundreds of soldiers in attacks in northeastern Nigeria in the past few months, security and military sources have told Reuters.
 Like Boko Haram, it wants to create a separate state in northeast Nigeria that adheres to a strict interpretation of Islamic law.

-Writing by Alexis Akwagyiram; Additional reporting by Stephanie Nebehay in Geneva; Editing by Alison Williams
+Writing by Alexis Akwagyiram; Additional reporting by Stephanie Nebehay in Geneva; Editing by Alison Williams and Grant McCool